thunderbird/pulumi/README.md

 ### Quick developer setup

 When beginning your work, run `source ./dev-setup.sh`.
-This script ensures it has a valid environment and sets up pre-commit hooks to validate
+This script ensures it has a valid development environment and sets up pre-commit hooks to validate and format Python code files.

 ### Manual dev tool setup and workflow steps